fawkesley/paul.fawkesley.com/_posts/2018-04-11-google-analytics-do-not-track.markdown

 [Do Not Track](https://allaboutdnt.com/) is an HTTP header which indicates a person's preference to opt out of tracking.
 Most browsers require the person to explicitly turn on this setting.
 You can interpret it as a clear request to avoid tracking.

-If you value your users' choice for privacy, you should respect these requests.
-Don't load Google Analytics for these people.

-It's incredibly simple to disable Google Analytics for people with Do Not Track.
-Put the tracking code inside `if(navigator.doNotTrack != "1") {`:
+It's simple to respect your visitors' preference for privacy.
+Just put any analytics tracking code inside this `if` statement:

 <script src="https://gist.github.com/paulfurley/bb900465c21b8570d8763af9a07fcfc7.js"></script>